 The pork tenderloin comes from the full pork loin, either from the center or sirloin cut.
 As the name indicates, it is one of the most tender cuts of pork and typically weighs between ¾ and 1½ pounds.
 Pork tenderloin has a mild flavor, so it’s best when prepared with an added spice rub, marinade, stuffing or flavorful sauce.

 This lean and boneless cut, can be roasted, braised, pan-fried, grilled, or broiled but must not be overcooked.
 It is sometimes cut into smaller pieces, such as cutlets, medallions or scallops, before cooking.

-Remove roast from the oven or grill.
+Remove the pork from the oven or grill.
 Let stand for 10 to 15 minutes in total.
 This will allow the temperature to rise about 5°F to reach the desired doneness

 A 1/2 to 1 pound pork tenderloin will serve 2 to 4 guests, 3-4 ounce portions.

 Basic Pork Tenderloin Recipe

 Serves 2 to 4 guests for dinner or will produce at least 30 appetizers.

 Roasting at a lower oven temperature will result in meat that is more flavorful and moist.
 It will take longer to cook but the results will be worth the wait